MarcelskyXD/whenthe/README.md

 Second: Clone the repo
-open your terminal or ~~cmd (on windows)~~ and type in:
+open your terminal or git bash(on windows) and type in:
 `git clone https://github.com/MarcelskyXD/whenthe.git`
 `cd whenthe`
+LEAVE GIT BASH OR YOUR TERMINAL OPEN FOR NOW

-Third: Run the program:
+Third: Run the program (Linux):
-Type in the following into your terminal
+Type in the following into your terminal:
 `cp ./whenthe /usr/bin/whenthe`

 `chmod +x /usr/bin/whenthe`

 `whenthe`
+Third: Run the program (Windows)
+Open the terminal window you left open when cloning the repo: type in `cd` copy the output then type in `start rundll32 sysdm.cpl,EditEnvironmentVariables` then find the Path variable, double click on it, press new and paste the output of that previous cmd command, press ok close your terminal open cmd and type in whenthe